 - Myasthenia Gravis

-Immunodeficiency Disorders: immunodeficiency disorders occur when the immune system of a human is not as effective as normal, therefore, even mild infections can result in life-threatening conditions.
+Immunodeficiency Disorders: Immunodeficiency disorders occur when the immune system of a human is not as effective as normal, therefore, even mild infections can result in life-threatening conditions.
 AIDS (Acquired Immuno Deficiency Syndrome) caused by HIV (Human Immunodeficiency Virus) is one of the most important examples of immunodeficiency disorders.

 Severe Combined Immunodeficiency (SCID): SCID constitutes rare and congenital disorders with low or insignificant immune response.
 The condition arises because of the defect in the development of B- and T-lymphocytes.

-Lymphoma: Lymphoma refers to the cancer of the lymphocytes; lymphocytes are the cells which fight against infection.
+Lymphoma: Lymphoma refers to the cancer of the lymphocytes; lymphocytes are the cells which fight against the infection.